The Shetland Sheepdog Puppy Guide

 Everything in the house is new to your Shetland Sheepdog puppy.
 He'll try to chew on everything, explore every crevice, and make all kinds of mess on the carpet.
 It pays to stock up on puppy gear before you bring him home, so you're prepared for the mischief and mishaps that lie ahead!

-Here are our 20 essential dog products to buy before you bring your new puppy home.
+Here are 20 dog products to buy before you bring your new puppy home.

 1. A Water Bowl

 Dogs need access to clean water day and night.
-Choose a heavy water bowl or one that suctions onto the ground so they can't skid or tip when your puppy drinks.
+Choose a basic but heavy bowl like this Stainless Steel Water Bowl so it doesn't skid or tip over when your puppy drinks.
 You can temporarily use an old ice cream container but your puppy will soon chew this to pieces.
-A permanent bowl is durable, easy to clean and will last the life of your Shetland Sheepdog.
+A permanent bowl is durable, easy to clean so it stays mold-free, and will last the life of your Shetland Sheepdog.

 2. A Food Bowl